Summary

 Negotiating discounts in CSP and MCA

-When you order licenses through a Cloud Solution Program partner, you must agree on a price with the partner.
-Microsoft will only be willing to negotiate with you if you purchase directly from Microsoft.
+When you order licences through a Cloud Solution Provider partner, you must agree on a price with the partner.
+Microsoft will only negotiate with you if you purchase directly from them.

 Migrating to CSP from an Enterprise Agreement

-Even though CSP became less flexible in March 2022, it may still be a viable option for your organisation.
+Depending on your circumstances, CSP may be a viable option for your organisation.

-Microsoft Enterprise Agreement may still be the best choice if you have over 2400 employees, and the way your IT infrastructure is designed may require standard licensing terms and conditions that you get through EA.
-But you might consider using CSP to augment your licensing portfolio, letting you get more out of your Microsoft licenses and investments in the cloud.
+Microsoft Enterprise Agreement may still be the best choice if you have over 2400 licensed users, and the way your IT infrastructure is designed may require standard licensing terms and conditions that you get through EA.
+But you might consider using CSP to augment your licensing portfolio, enabling you to get more out of your Microsoft licences and cloud investments.

 If you are evaluating a full or partial switch from an Enterprise Agreement to a Microsoft Customer Agreement, here are a few things you should think about:

-• Do you want to commit to one or three years, be flexible and pay 20% more, or mix-and-match flexible and long-term licenses?
+Do you want to commit to one or three years, choose flexibility but pay 20% more, or mix-and-match flexible and long-term licences?